Rwanda Genocide: 'It Simply Should Never Have Happened' - Rwanda's President

 UN personnel in Rwanda during the genocide showed "remarkable bravery", Ban said.

-The torch has been carried across the country for the past three months, visiting 30 districts and passing from village to village.
+torch has been carried across the country for the past three months,

 A diplomatic row has prompted Rwanda to bar France's ambassador, Michel Flesch, from attending the event.